Mission Statement

 Estimated by California Air Resources Board

-Efforts to reduce emissions from these sources are required by federal and state mandates such as the Federal Clean Air Act Amendments and the California Clean Air Act.
-Though effective air pollution control programs are still needed, past efforts have brought about an overall improvement in air quality, as illustrated below.
+Emission reductions are required by federal and state mandates such as the Federal Clean Air Act amendments and the California Clean Air Act.
+Though effective air pollution control programs are still needed, past efforts have brought about a significant improvement in air quality (see below).

 Criteria Pollutants